python/cpython/Doc/howto/logging-cookbook.rst

     WARNING:demo:division by zero

 As you can see, this output isn't ideal.
-That's because the underlying code which writes to ``sys.stderr`` makes mutiple writes, each of which results in a separate logged line (for example, the last three lines above).
+That's because the underlying code which writes to ``sys.stderr`` makes multiple writes, each of which results in a separate logged line (for example, the last three lines above).
 To get around this problem, you need to buffer things and only output log lines when newlines are seen.
 Let's use a slghtly better implementation of ``LoggerWriter``: